johnnysall/Twitter_Trading_Bot/README.md

 # Twitter_Trading_Bot
 Trading Bot for New Tech Assignment At Sheffield Hallam University

-Check For the final product
+Check TwitterTradingBot for the final product

+All other directories were just tests etc.